VoidHack/toolset/reverse.md

 - [peda](https://github.com/longld/peda): Python Exploit Development Assistance for GDB.
 Enhances the display of gdb and adds commands to support debugging and exploit development.

+- [gdb-dashboard](https://github.com/cyrus-and/gdb-dashboard): GDB dashboard enables a configurable dashboard showing the most relevant information during the program execution.
+Its main goal is to reduce the number of GDB commands issued to inspect the current program status allowing the programmer to focus on the control flow instead

 - [strace](http://man7.org/linux/man-pages/man1/strace.1.html) ([github link](https://github.com/strace/strace)): is a diagnostic, debugging and instructional userspace utility for Linux.
 It is used to monitor interactions between processes and the Linux kernel, which include system calls, signal deliveries, and changes of process state.

 - [angr](http://angr.io/): angr is a python framework for analyzing binaries.
 It focuses on both static and dynamic symbolic ("concolic") analysis, making it applicable to a variety of tasks.